 Students are assigned to an Academic Advisor who will assist them in planning a program of study and selecting appropriate courses.
 The advisor is available to the student for advice and counsel regarding academic plans, progress, and other matters related to academic achievement.
 It is to the advantage of the student to select an area of concentration as early as possible in his/her academic career.
-Although advisors are provided, the student is responsible for knowing and fulfilling graduation requirements for a degree from South Georgia State College.
+Students who are undecided about a program of study should follow the general guidelines for Areas A, B, C, D, and E of the Core Curriculum until an area of concentration has been chosen.
+Although faculty advisors are provided, the student is responsible for knowing and fulfilling graduation requirements for a degree from South Georgia State College.